 Late submissions of assignments will be penalized 20% off per week and will be accepted no more than 2 weeks late.
 No assignments will be accepted after the Friday before finals week.

-There will be one quiz, one Midterm exam and one Final exam to test your understanding of the material.
+There will be four quizzes (perhaps 5), to test your understanding of the material.
 Prior to the quiz/exam, sample problems similar to the ones that will appear on the quiz/exam will be distributed.
 The quizzes themselves are multiple choice and administered in Canvas.

 Make-Up Policy: If you miss an exam/quiz without informing us beforehand, you can make it up within the following week (no later), however, your grade on the make-up is cut in half (contact one of the TAs or the professor to organize).
 That is, if you get an 80/100 on the make-up, your actual score will be 40.
 If you know you will need to miss a quiz you need to get in touch at least 48 hours in advance to make arrangements.